prog4biol/pfb2019/problemsets/Unix_01_problemset.md

 5. Navigate into this new directory called problemsets.
 Verify that you are in the correct directory by using `pwd`.

 6. Use `wget` to copy <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/sequences.nt.fa> from the web into your problemsets directory.
 If `wget` is not available on your system, use `curl -O` as an alternative.
+(Note '-O' is the letter O not the number Zero 0)

 7. Without using a text editor use unix commands to find these qualities for the file `sequences.nt.fa`.
   This file can be found here <https://raw.githubusercontent.com/prog4biol/pfb2019/master/files/sequences.nt.fa>